babdor/DCZia-CTF2022/README.md

 ## lock picking box

-grab a small lockable box with a pickalbe lock on it
+grab a small lockable box with a pickable lock on it

 flag and candy inside

-## ROBOTO.ENCODO

-Check misc/roboto-encodo/README.md for a write-up and info